rfraissinet/academic_projects/README.md

 ## [EasyVisa: Automating the Visa Approval Process](EasyVisa.ipynb)
 - **Goal**: To facilitate the visa application review process by creating a machine learning model to shortlist potential candidates.
 - **Outline**:
-  - Visually explored a dataset of visa applications and recorded observations
+  - Explored a dataset of visa applications using visualizations to make observations
   - Cleaned the data to prepare for model building
   - Built and tuned several bagging and boosting models to make predictions
   - Identified important features and created a suitable candidate profile